E28 M535i

 How is the E28 M535i's suspension different from that of the standard E28 5 Series?

 The E28 M535i's basic suspension configuration is identical to that of other E28 5 Series models, with MacPherson struts in the front and a semi-trailing arm design in the rear.
-Standard on the M535i, however, is the M-Technic chassis package consisting of firmer Bilstein shocks, shorter springs and thicker anti-roll bars.
+As an extra-cost option (standard in some markets), the M535i was offered with an M-Technic chassis package consisting of firmer Bilstein shocks, shorter springs and thicker anti-roll bars.
 The recirculating ball steering rack is identical to the one found in the E28 535i and E28 M5, with an overall ratio of 15:1.

 What kind of brakes does the E28 M535i have?